On this page

 Accreditation for Online Sterile Processing Technician Certification Programs

-Accreditation is the process in which an independent organization reviews the academic offerings of a school or program to ensure it meets basic levels of quality.
-There are two major types of accreditation in postsecondary education: institutional, which applies to the entire school, and programmatic, which applies to a specific program at a school.
+Accreditation is the process in which an independent organization reviews the academic offerings of a school or program to ensure basic levels of quality are met.
+There are two major types of accreditations in postsecondary education: institutional (which applies to the entire school) and programmatic (which applies to a specific program at a school).

 When researching sterile processing technician certification online, you’ll notice many programs mention the International Association of Healthcare Central Service Material Management (IAHCSMM).
 This is not an accrediting body, but is one of the leading organizations for certifying sterile processing technicians.
-Seeing this is usually a sign that the curriculum has been set up to prepare students to get certified after graduation.
+Recognition by the IAHCSMM can be taken as a positive sign that a program’s curriculum satisfactorily prepares its graduates for certification.

 Employment and Salary Outlook for Sterile Processing Technicians

-Sterile processing technicians are in strong demand.
-With aging baby boomers and greater access to medical care, the need for surgical care is expected to rise significantly for the foreseeable future.
+The demand for sterile processing technicians is strong and is expected to remain that way into the foreseeable future.
+With aging baby boomers and greater access to medical care overall, the need for surgical care is expected to rise significantly for many years to come.

-According to the U.S. Bureau of Labor Statistics, the projected job growth from 2019 to 2029 is 6%, which is faster than the national average.
-The wages for sterile processing techs are also very respectable, with the 2020 median wage at $38,800.
-This wage is fairly high considering the job requires only a high school diploma or equivalent in addition to completion of a sterile processing technician certification program.
+According to the U.S. Bureau of Labor Statistics, the projected job growth for medical equipment preparers (including sterile processing technicians) from 2021 to 2031 is 6%, which is faster than the national average.
+The wages for medical equipment preparers are also very respectable, with a 2021 median wage estimate of $38,220.
+This wage figure is notably high considering the occupation requires only a high school diploma or equivalent in addition to completion of a sterile processing technician certification program.

 To give you an idea of the full range of compensation for sterile processing technicians, the lowest 10% of earners make $27,450 while the highest 10% of earners make $59,370.